beckybeauchamp1/climbr/readme.md

 **************************************************

-Technologies used:
+Technologies used: HTML, CSS, Ruby, Rails

-Approach taken:
+Approach taken: Used CRUD functionality for a one-to-many relationship implementing nested routes.

-Installation instructions:
+Installation instructions: Go to: https://climbr-beta.herokuapp.com

-Unsolved problems:
+Unsolved problems: Implementing users functionality so that the app is personalized for each climber.

 Notes: